UoB-COMSM0110/2024-group-10/README.md

 Together, these roles facilitated a well-rounded development process, each team member's expertise contributing uniquely to the project's success, resulting in a comprehensive and engaging game experience for users.

-### Tools and Techniques

-We chose Jira as our project management tool to create a Kanban board, which supports agile development workflows, allowing us to effectively plan, track, and release software development projects.
-A successful Kanban board focuses on continuous improvements (referred to as kaizen) [1].

-We recognised the limitations of using a Kanban board to track progress, for example the length of a task is not always estimated appropriately [2].
-To overcome this, we set up regular team meetings, including weekly progress updates and strategy discussions as needed.
-These meetings not only allowed us to monitor project progress in real time but also provided a platform for everyone to express opinions and raise issues, ensuring transparency in decision-making and synchronisation within the team.

 **(add sprint screenshot and team meetings)**

 In addition to the Kanban board, we used emails to share Meeting Minutes, helping document and monitor the work we had done each week.
 These included a helpful summary of the meetings to make sure that everyone understood the points discussed and clarified the future work we needed to complete.